-If someone’s negligent actions caused your internal injuries, you should also contact a Fort Myers internal injury attorney.
-Attorneys listen to your version of an accident and evaluate your potential for recovering damages.
-They take steps to protect your legal interests while you focus on getting well.
+If someone’s negligent actions caused your internal injuries, a Fort Myers internal injury attorney at Viles & Beckman can help.
+Our lawyers listen to your version of an accident and evaluate your potential for recovering damages.
+We take steps to protect your legal interests while you focus on getting well.

 Common Types of Internal Injuries

-Serious or minor trauma sometimes damage your internal organs and cause internal bleeding.
+Serious or minor trauma sometimes damages your internal organs and causes internal bleeding.
 Hemophiliacs, people taking blood thinners, older people, and those with certain existing conditions are usually more at risk for serious bleeding.
 When left untreated, internal bleeding diminishes blood flow to the body parts that need it.
-Pressure from accumulating blood sometimes injures joints and muscles and causes additional problems.

-Internal damage can affect single or multiple organs.
+Internal damage can affect single or multiple organs, such as:

 - Hemothorax: Internal damage that causes bleeding around the lungs